rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 // "[object Object]"
 ```

-We then use our new `mapObject` function, and its signature is
+We then use our new `mapObject` function, whose signature is

 ```haskell
 mapObject :: ((a -> b), { k: a }) -> { k: b }